aichemydev/Wring_docs/docs/TG Smart Observer/tests.md

 5. **Minus** - *minimaze the mini-recorder.*
 6. **Maximaze/Minimaze** - *maximaze and minimaze the mini-recorder.*

 When you start clicking on some particular place on the `url` `(Website)` you wanted, it will automatically generate the steps and list them on big recorder and in mini-recorder as well.
+Designed with a dedicated recording button (pause/stop), so that you can easily pause or stop your recording without missing any detail of your analysis.

 ![Quikly Dashboard](/img/by.png)

-After finish testing, just `close` te chrome tab, `Stop recording` and go to `Send test` button to send your test to our server., which it will indicate a loading screen, until the test is done.
+Once you've finished testing, just click the `Close` button on the Chrome tab, then hit `Stop recording` and go to the Send test button.

 Then you will get a notification that your test is already sent.